Parliamentary.ai

 Overview

-This bill makes certain asbestos-related conditions, specifically pleural plaques, pleural thickening, and asbestosis, legally recognized as actionable personal injuries, even without demonstrable current or future physical impairment.
-It also amends the limitation period for bringing related lawsuits.
+This bill makes certain asbestos-related conditions, specifically pleural plaques, pleural thickening, and asbestosis, legally recognized as actionable personal injuries, regardless of whether they cause physical impairment.
+It also amends the limitation period for related legal claims.

 Description

-The bill modifies the time limits for bringing lawsuits related to these conditions, effectively extending the period within which individuals can pursue legal action.
-It removes the period between October 17, 2007, and the bill's effective date from the calculation of the limitation period.
+• Limitations on legal action: The bill modifies the timeframe for filing legal actions related to these conditions, excluding a period between October 17, 2007, and the bill's enactment date from the calculation.

 Government Spending